mukkasathishkumar/Kubernetes-Certified-Administrator-CKA/README.md

 # Kubernetes Certified Administration

+CKA is not MCQ exam.
+CKA Mainly tests our ability to perform on a practical level than just asking a few MCQ questions that would test your knowledge.

 Online resources that will help you prepare for taking the Kubernetes Certified Administrator Certification exam.

 **Disclaimer**: This is not likely a comprehensive list as the exam will be a moving target with the fast pace of k8s development.